rayanc72/PDFStream/README.md

 ## 📌 Notes

 - `pdfgetx3` must be installed and callable in the shell.
+Before running the streamlit command, please make sure pdfgetx3 works fine, by running:
+  `pdfgetx3 --version`
+- Common issues with pdfgetx3 installation can usually be fixed by correcting the required python version (at the time of writing, pdfgetx3 requires Python v3.8).
+The python version can be checked by running:
+  `python --version`
 - The `pdfgetx3.cfg` file should be available in the app directory and will be modified on-the-fly.
 - This app creates two working folders:
   - `pdfgetx3_temp/` – Temporary for each run